-Frederick William Anstee, a member of the Swanbourne Ansteys, was born on 13 (or 25) May 1861 in Hoxton near Islington and baptised in 1869 in Swanbourne to “mother Arabella Anstee, a servant living in Swanbourne”.
-In the 1871 Census he was living at 13 Church Street, Swanbourne with his grandmother Elizabeth Anstee.
-Frederick married Emily Ada Moorman in 1889 in Islington and they had children:
+SW 48.
+Frederick William Anstee: He was born on 13 (or 25) May 1861 in Hoxton near Islington and baptised in 1869 in Swanbourne to “mother Arabella Anstee [see SW 27], a servant living in Swanbourne”.
+In the 1871 Census he was living at 13 Church Street, Swanbourne with his grandmother Elizabeth Anstee (SW 27).
+He married Emily Ada Moorman in 1889 in Islington and they had children:

 - Bella Amy Anstee (b 1891 Camberwell, an unmarried “domestic” working for the Davis family at 38 Old Broad Street, City of London in the 1911 Census.
 She probably married Richard Tyler in 1913 in Birmingham); and

-In the 1891 Census the family were living at Ingoldthorpe Grove, Camberwell where Frederick was a “coffee house keeper“.
-By the 1901 Census Frederick was a “farrier” living at 57, Albert Street, Islington and by the 1911 Census he was a “shoeing smith” living at 9 Roads Place Tollington Park N, Islington.
+In the 1891 Census the family were living at Ingoldthorpe Grove, Camberwell where he was a “coffee house keeper“.
+By the 1901 Census he was a “farrier” living at 57, Albert Street, Islington and by the 1911 Census he was a “shoeing smith” living at 9 Roads Place Tollington Park N, Islington.

 [Note: If anybody can elaborate on Frederick’s war story, please contact us at firstname.lastname@example.org.]